asvny/building-realworld-user-interfaces-using-tailwind/README.md

 - When you have to deal with states like hover, active, focus etc., (_but luckly Tailwind.css came with a solution_)
 - Responsive design - You get to add a _lot_ of classes and becomes quite unfamiliar what the element does at a single glance.

+## Why ?

+I actually built this as a reference for another project but decided to push this code also to github, so it might help someone in this world. :)

 ## Author

 Annamalai Saravanan